MARK-Labs/omarkdoc/SUBMIT.md

 ---
-currentMenu: user
+currentMenu: submit
 ---

-# Managing Your User Profile
+# Submit reports to Impact&trade;

 The purpose of this guide is to provide an overview of the features of the Accelerate&trade; portal.
 Specifically you will learn how to: